 Sexual Health Program

-Sexually Transmitted Diseases (STDs) are any disease spread through sexual contact (vaginal/anal/oral and sometimes skin-to skin) that cause infections of the genitals.
+Sexually Transmitted Diseases (STDs) are any disease spread through sexual contact (vaginal/anal/oral and sometimes skin-to skin) that cause infections of the genitals, mouth and rectum.
 STDs will not go away on their own, and you must see a healthcare professional for treatment!
-Individuals who are infected with STDs and do not seek treatment are at least three to five times more likely to acquire the STD Human Immunodeficiency Virus (HIV).
+Individuals who are infected with STDs and do not seek treatment are at least three to five times more likely to acquire Human Immunodeficiency Virus (HIV).
 HIV may also be acquired through needle sharing or transmitted to a baby born to an HIV positive mother during the birth process or through breast milk.

 Follow the Sexual Health Program on Facebook.

 - Screening/testing and counseling for STDs, including HIV if you are in a high risk category.

 - Men who have sex with Men (MSM)